 This way, each listener hears your company’s ad regardless of which episode of X-Pod they listen to during that time.

-There Is No “Industry Standard” Podcast Advertising CPM
+There Is No “Industry Standard” CPM for Podcast Ads

-There is no “industry standard” CPM to advertise on podcasts.
+The podcast industry has no "industry standard" CPM.
 Podcast advertising rates vary with each podcast, and so do the advertising formats offered.

 Some podcasts offer prerolls or “top of show” ads.
 Others offer midroll or “mid-show” ads.
 A few offer postroll of “end of show” ads.

 Podcasts either sell each type at a separate CPM rate, or a combination ad placements for a single CPM.
-Almost all podcast ads are delivered by the podcast host–although with dynamic insertion we are now also seeing radio-style spots come into play.
+Podcast hosts deliver ads in most cases, though dynamic insertion has introduced more radio-style spots.

 Depending on the podcast audience and ad format, you can expect to pay anywhere from a $10 to $50 CPM.
 Advertiser demand and the quality of audience dictates the exact amount charged and the podcast advertising cost.